Sekolah Menengah Sains Tapah

 Sekolah Menengah Sains Tapah (Tapah Science Middle School; abbreviated SESTA) is a Malaysian government boarding school (Sekolah Berasrama Penuh/SBP) located in the town of Tapah, Perak.
-It occupies an area of 30 acre land, four kilometers from the town.
-It began its operation on 12 April 2010.
+It occupies an area of 30 acres of land, four kilometers from the town.
+It opened on 12 April 2010.

 Location

-SESTA is located 4 kilometer (3 miles) from Tapah main town, along the Federal Route 59 (Tapah-Cameron Highlands road) and just opposite to the 4 Malay Regiment (4RAMD) army camp and beside the new Batang Padang District Education Office (PPD).
+SESTA is located 4 kilometers (3 miles) from Tapah main town, along the Federal Route 59 (Tapah-Cameron Highlands road) and just opposite to the 4 Malay Regiment (4RAMD) army camp and beside the new Batang Padang District Education Office (PPD).
 It is mainly accessible from the town via the FT1-FT59 junction, from Cameron Highlands 50 km down west, and also 2 km eastward from Tapah exit of North-South Highway (E1) towards the same route.